NIC Logo

 • Candidates will be evaluated on the following tasks:

-• 5.1 LED treatment supplies are labeled in English
+• 5.1 LED treatment product are labeled in English

 • 5.2 Implements and supplies are visibly clean

-• 5.7 Moves light around face, pausing to ensure entire face is treated.
-Cord must be attached to hand piece
+• 5.6 Moves light around entire face.
+Cord must be attached to hand piece.

 Proctor - Verbal Instructions: Read if the timer goes off before all candidates have stepped back: